asherao/dcs-snippet-generator/README.md

 # dcs-snippet-generator
-Creates snippets to use in VScode for the DCS lua environment.
+Creates snippets to use in VScode as a DCS lua environment.

 - Singletons
   - Atmosphere